rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 product_url: dedicated-hosting
 ---

-Firewall Manager v2 is a tool within the MyRackspace portal.
+Firewall Manager v2 is a tool within the MyRackspace Portal.
 This article describes a feature within this tool - the object-group, an easy to use feature that groups and sorts like items such as Internet protocol (IP) addresses, ports, or protocols.

 To learn more about the tool, see [Firewall Manager v2](/how-to/firewall-manager-v2).